 The most common extras are:

-Accidental damage cover – in case you drop your iPhone down the toilet or launch your TV remote into the TV.
+Accidental damage cover – in case you drop your iPhone down the toilet or launch your remote control into the television.

 Legal expenses cover – can cover legal costs for things such as employment disputes, personal injury cases and boundary disputes.

 Home emergency cover – gives quick assistance for things such as burst pipes.